yuribreion1/second-brain/docs/technology/ghas.md

 - Scan dependencies and raise alerts
 - Take action from GitHub on vulnerabilities

+Dependabot uses dependency graph to scan and alert on any insecure dependencies on the default branch of any GitHub repo.

+Dependabot scan:

+- GitHub Action workflow files
+- Scan packages supported by Dependency graph
+- Can alert based on GitHub Advisory Database entries

+Dependabot cannot:

+- Scan archived repos
+- Cannot generate alerts for malware

 ### Secret Scanning

 - Follow an output message as example when a commit attempt occur with a secret leaked: